realityforge/swinkar/README.txt

 * Update buildr-ipojo plugin to use ipojo 1.6.4.
 Also update it so that it does byte code manipulation in the same way that swung_weave runs
 * Configure runtime with "-Dfelix.log.level=4" for better cnfe exceptions???
+* Consider using Mockito for mocking.
+See http://mockito.org/